-ARTICLE D.33 TEACHER TEACHING ON CALL WORKING CONDITIONS
+ARTICLE D.31 TEACHER TEACHING ON CALL WORKING CONDITIONS

-The Teacher Teaching On Call shall normally be required to assume only the duties of the teacher he/she is replacing.
+The Teacher Teaching On Call shall normally be required to assume only the duties of the teacher they are replacing.

-ARTICLE D.34 ASSOCIATION INVOLVEMENT IN BOARD BUDGET PROCESS
+ARTICLE D.32 ASSOCIATION INVOLVEMENT IN BOARD BUDGET PROCESS

-- 1. Representatives of the CTA will continue to receive copies of all agenda of meetings of the Board and will be entitled to attend and make representations at meetings (other than in camera meetings) at which budget decisions are formulated. - 2.
+- 1. Representatives of the CTA will receive copies of all agenda of meetings of the Board and will be entitled to attend and make representations at meetings (other than in camera meetings) at which budget decisions are formulated. - 2.
 The CTA shall have the right to representation on any committee of educational partners that develops the budget for the School District, subject to Board policy.

-ARTICLE D.35 BEGINNING TEACHERS
+ARTICLE D.33 BEGINNING TEACHERS